|

 revolution have

-add to warming (by definition) – it is
+emissions add to warming (by definition) – apart from scientists'

-reasonable to believe that this rapid addition is likely to have a
+reasonable to believe that this rapid addition will have a

-The potential climate extremes are on a greater scale than, for example, the
+The potential climate extremes are on a much greater scale than, for example, the

 "Medieval Warm Period" which